 Around 350 different pests listed on the UK Plant Health Risk Register can affect trees.
 A recent study found 168 of the 454 tree species native to Europe are threatened with extinction.

 What is Forestry England doing?

 We have a key role to play in the battle against tree pests and diseases, and the importance of our actions has never been greater.

-Our nurseries grow 18 million new trees every year to replant forests across Britain and create new areas of woodland.
+Our nurseries grow 7 million new trees every year to replant forests across England and create new areas of woodland.
 By growing strong and healthy trees, we give our trees the best chance of surviving.
 Our homegrown trees also mean we don’t have to source them from other countries, which risks importing new pests and diseases.

 We use only the best seeds from the best trees to produce the strongest saplings.
 We source seeds from places where the climate today is similar to site conditions expected 100 years from now to give our forests the best chance.